Regional Infiltration and Inflow Control program

 - Decrease future costs of conveying and treating wastewater

-- Decreasing wastewater treatment costs are the benefits of a regional I/I control program.
+- Decrease wastewater treatment costs are the benefits of a regional I/I control program.